Students in Transition - McKinney-Vento Homeless Assistance Act

-If you have a child who may qualify for assistance and would like more information, please contact our McKinney-Vento liaison, Margaret Lowry, at our office at 509.257.2511 firstname.lastname@example.org.
+If you have a child who may qualify for assistance and would like more information, please contact our McKinney-Vento liaison, Pam Bridge, at our office at 509.257.2511 firstname.lastname@example.org.

 Additional information on education for homeless youth is available on the National Center for Homeless Education website.

 The Office of The Superintendent of Public Instruction -- Homeless Dispute Resolution Process